butsugiri/chainer-abcnn/README.md

 In order to assure that the implementation is correct, this repo reports the result for WikiQA task, which is the task used in the original paper.

+@losyer gave me some very nice advice about the implementation (mainly about the model difference between the [actual implementation by the author](https://github.com/yinwenpeng/Answer_Selection) and the description provided on paper.)

 # WikiQA result
 ## BCNN
 BCNN HyperParameter